 Preserving the Harvest: Freezing Vegetables

-I know this topic might seem either a little late or very early, but it’s actually very relevant right now.
+This topic might seem either a little late or very early, but it’s very relevant right now.
 During the growing season, I’m a big fan of freezing vegetables to preserve them.
 It works really great for green beans, celery, diced onions, Swiss chard, and sliced leeks.

-The veggies I seem to freeze the most are pole and bush beans because they’re so handy to have on hand.
-I blanch the beans first, which means placing them in boiling water for 2 minutes, then plunging them in cold water to stop the cooking action, and finally draining them in preparation for placing them in the freezer.
+The veggies I seem to freeze the most are pole and bush beans.
+That’s because they’re so handy to have on hand.
+I blanch the beans first, which means placing them in boiling water for 2 minutes.
+Then I plunge them in cold water to stop the cooking action.
+Draining them is the next step in preparation for placing them in the freezer.

-Ordinarily, I put them into freezer bags — and that’s worked well for years — but they’ll often get “freezer burn” which affects the taste and texture.
+Ordinarily, I put them into freezer bags.
+That’s worked well for years but they’ll often get “freezer burn.”
+And that affects the taste and texture.

-This past year, we tried something different and now you know why this is relevant right now!
-We purchased a FoodSaver vacuum sealer, for freezing fish and vegetables, and what a difference it has made.
+This past year, we tried something different.
+Now you know why this is relevant right now!
+We purchased a FoodSaver vacuum sealer, for freezing fish and vegetables.
+What a difference it has made.

 The way it works is that you place whatever you’re going to freeze into either pre-cut bags or custom-cut your own bag sizes from a roll.
 The FoodSaver sucks out the air and any moisture, and then heat-seals the bag.
 Then the bags are ready to go into the freezer.